ppc64le/capi-rowcache/README.md

 -Dcapi.devices=/dev/sg0:0:512
 ```

-This means that your CAPI-Flash device is /dev/sg0, the start address of CAPI-RowCache in the flash address space is 0, and the size of CAPI-RowCache is 512GB.
-You can find the CAPI-Flash device on your POWER Linux machine by running the /opt/ibm/capikv/bin/cxlfstatus command.
+This means that your CAPI-Flash device is /dev/sg0, the start address of CAPI-RowCache is 0 in the flash address space, and the size of CAPI-RowCache is 512GB.
+You can find the CAPI-Flash device on your POWER Linux machine by executing the /opt/ibm/capikv/bin/cxlfstatus command.
 More detailed explanation about how to specify the `capi.devices` property can be found in this page.

 6. (Optional) If you run [Yahoo!
 Cloud Serving (System) Benchmark](https://github.com/brianfrankcooper/YCSB) to test CAPI-RowCache, you may want to specify the following property to the JVM for better caching behavior.